Client Agreement of Policies, Terms and Conditions

 The AAHP operates several schedules that pertain to studio training, the Aii field school, office matters, and special events.
 The Student or Representative is at all times responsible for accessing current information about such schedules by referring to the AAHP website, emails, and other publicized notices.

 The Student or Representative hereby agrees to not hold the AAHP responsible for loss and/or damage to any such private property left behind.
-If the item is labeled with a name, or is easily identifiable, the AAHP commits to contacting the owner to arrange for pickup of the item.
+If the item is labeled with a name, or is easily identifiable, the AAHP commits to contacting the owner in a timely manner to arrange for pickup of the item.

 Highly valuable items, such as watches, phones, wallets, eyewear, and jewelry will not be placed in the open Lost-and-Found box, but kept elsewhere, under additional protection.
-The AAHP will pass any such valuables to the Highland Park Police Department if not retrieved within one week of having been discovered as left behind.
+The AAHP will pass any such valuables to the Highland Park Police Department if not retrieved within one week of having been discovered and recognized by AAHP Senior Staff as having been left behind.

 The AAHP will donate to the Salvation Army, or other similar charity, all unlabeled, unclaimed, or unidentifiable clothing, fashion items, and personal accessories remaining on the premises for more than one Session (that is, two months).

 The AAHP will make every effort to house works-in-progress or unfinished artwork that may belong to a Student.
-The Student or Representatives remain responsible for claiming from the AAHP any works-inprogress or finished artwork, should the student suspend or withdraw from studies at any time, and also at the end of the studio year.
-Student or Representative hereby agrees to not hold the AAHP responsible for the safety and wellbeing of any private or creative property left behind.
+The Student or Representative remains responsible for claiming from the AAHP any works-in-progress or finished artwork, should the Student suspend or withdraw from studies at any time, and also at the end of the studio year.
+Student or Representative hereby agrees to not hold the AAHP responsible for the storage, safety and/or whereabouts of any private or creative property left behind.

-All art kits, including boxes, bags, and all other items must be labeled with the name of the Student.
+The Student and/or Student Representative hereby acknowledges that all personal gear, including boxes, bags, and all other items must be labeled with the name of the Student.
 Unlabeled art property will default to AAHP property if not claimed in a timely manner.
-All such materials, even if labeled, also become AAHP property after having been abandoned for two months or more.
+All such materials, even if labeled, also become AAHP property after having been abandoned for one Session, that is, two months or more.

 The AAHP’s ArtMobile (NJ Omnibus 2 license plate O2-5216) is insured, registered, and licensed to carry paying passengers as an Omnibus 2 Carrier under the laws of the state of New Jersey (a copy of the certificate in located in the vehicle and in the AAHP Office).
 The ArtMobile seats up to six passengers, in addition to a driver.
 The ArtMobile is currently not equipped with child safety seats.
 The vehicle is operated by licensed AAHP staff.
 It is available for paid transportation to all Student and Guest Students on a first-come-first-served basis.
 The ArtMobile also serves as the AAHP’s portable field studio headquarters, available for presentations, demonstrations and off-site classes.
 All Students and Guest Students agree to abide by the AAHP’s vehicle and transportation safety regulations, as well as all applicable state and federal motor vehicle regulations, such as the mandated use of seat belts, the prohibition of open alcohol containers, the prohibition of illegal drugs and/or unlicensed carriage of controlled substances, etc.